jpxoi/send_whatsapp/README.md

 - Validation errors.
 - Any issues encountered during execution.

-The logs are written to a file called `whatsapp_log.txt` in the same directory as the script.
+The logs are written to a file called `whatsapp_message_sender.log` in the same directory as the script.

 You can modify the logging setup in `utils.py`: